MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 ]
 === Batch Processing
 <batch-processing>
 The other primary goal was to make it simple and fast to perform this analysis on many recordings.
 One aspect of this is unifying the outputs from the underlying libraries and presenting them in an easy to parse format.
 The analysis functions from Soundscapy can return a MultiIndex pandas DataFrame with the Recording filename and Left and Right channels in the index and a column for each metric calculated, as shown in @tbl-psycho.
 This dataframe can then be easily saved to a .csv or Excel spreadsheet.
 Alternatively, a dictionary can be returned for further processing within Python.
-The key point is that after calculating 100+ metrics for 1,000+ recordings, you’ll be left with a single tidy spreadsheet.
+The key point is that after calculating 100+ metrics for 1,000+ recordings, the user will be left with a single tidy spreadsheet.

 When processing many files, the MoSQITo functions in particular can be quite slow, so running each recording one at a time can be prohibitively slow and only utilize a small portion of the available computing power.
 To help with this, a set of simple functions is provided to enable parallel processing, such that multiple recordings can be processed simultaneously by a multi-core CPU.
-To demonstrate the performance improvement, we can process a set of 20 test recordings in series and in parallel.
+To demonstrate the performance improvement, we can process a set of 20 test recordings in series and in parallel:

 #block[
 ```python